Igigog/anomaly-modding-book/src/tutorials/configs/condlists.md

 Then npc will never give this quest

-True and false dont have any special meaning in the condlist on their own, in this case they matter only because the code that parses the condlist spelled out by the precondition line does different things depending on the pick_section_from_condlist return value
+True and false don't have any special meaning in the condlist on their own, in this case they matter only because the code that parses the condlist spelled out by the precondition line does different things depending on the pick_section_from_condlist return value

 If we change on_complete to